 The AE Report list will use the first two eligible questions in the AE form as columns:

-In the above image the two questions "Example Question" and "The second example question" are the first two eligible questions in the active AE form and are therefore used as columns.
+In the above image the two questions "Description of event" and "Onset date" are the first two eligible questions in the active AE form and are therefore used as columns.

 The eligible questions are: